-- i. local municipal official plan reviews under Section 26 of the Planning Act; - ii. urban settlement area boundary expansions in accordance with Section 3.5.1; - iii. community settlement area boundary expansions and boundary alterations in accordance with Section 3.5.4; - iv. the allocation of the future reserved population and/or future reserved employment growth in accordance with Section 3.5.2 and 3.5.3; - v. employment land conversions in accordance with Section 3.6.2; - vi. a recreational or non-agricultural use in the Prime Agricultural Area in accordance with Section 4.2.3.1; - vii. change to the boundary of the county natural heritage system; - viii. new or expanding mineral aggregate operations; - ix. applications that may adversely affect County infrastructure, such as County roads; and - x. applications which are not consistent with the Provincial Policy Statement or do not conform to the Growth Plan for the Greater Golden Horseshoe A Place to Grow: Growth plan for the Greater Golden Horseshoe.
+- i. local municipal official plan reviews under Section 26 of the Planning Act; - ii. urban settlement area boundary expansions in accordance with Section 3.5.1; - iii. community settlement area boundary expansions and boundary alterations in accordance with Section 3.5.4; - iv. the allocation of the future reserved population and/or future reserved employment growth in accordance with Section 3.5.2 and 3.5.3; - v. employment land conversions in accordance with Section 3.6.2; - vi. a recreational or non-agricultural use in the Agricultural Area in accordance with Section 4.2.3.1; - vii. change to the boundary of the county natural heritage system; - viii. new or expanding mineral aggregate operations; - ix. applications that may adversely affect County infrastructure, such as County roads; and - x. applications which are not consistent with the Provincial Policy Statement or do not conform to the Growth Plan for the Greater Golden Horseshoe.